Graphegon/CoinBLAS/README.md

 ![Projecting Adjacency from Incidence Matrices](./docs/Incidence.png)

-Incidence however now requires two steps to get from one node to another, but no worries, to recover Adjacency, Incidence matrices can be *projected* to an adjacency matrix using, you guessed it, Matrix
+Incidence however now requires two steps to get from one vertex to another, but no worries, incidence matrices can be *projected* to an adjacency matrix using, you guessed it, Matrix Multiplication:
-Multiplication:

 ![Projecting Adjacency from Incidence Matrices](./docs/Projection.png)

+# Blocktime Addressing of Blocks, Transactions and Outputs

 The bitcoin blockchain is an immutable record of past transactions.
 This immutability confers onto it a *total order* of blocks, transactions and outputs.
 This order is exploited by CoinBLAS by storing the rows and columns of matrices *in the same immutable order*.
+For the purposes of CoinBLAS, this order is called "Blocktime", not to be confused with the concept of how long it takes for the network to produce new blocks.

 Matrices are two dimensional and typically have dimensions denoted by "M by N".
 Each value has an row and column index into the matrix